 4. Share in conversation or through recommendations and reviews

 I love sharing podcast recommendations and reviews, whether offline or online.
 There’s no way you can forget what an episode or show was about if you mention it to someone else or create interesting discussions from it.

 Make use of metadata on the description bar that usually publishes show notes, a timeline, and links to the host or guest’s website for further exploration.
 You can also get quality references/resources from the episode itself as the host takes you on a journey of different topics.

 It helps to follow up a podcast you’ve just listened to with another podcast on a similar topic, in which similar issues are covered but maybe from a slightly different perspective.
 Make use of the search button on your podcast apps as most now show similar episodes if you type in a keyword or phrase.

 7. Make an action step

-The main take away here is don’t just write down notes or do further research then do nothing with the information.
-Personalize the information by translating an idea into a meaningful action step that you can apply to your life.
-This can be either through tasks, action plans, content creation, actionable changes in your continued personal growth etc.
+The main takeaway here is don’t just write down notes or do further research, then do nothing with the information.
+Personalize the information by translating an idea into a meaningful action step to apply to your life.
+This can be either through tasks, action plans, content creation, actionable changes in your continued personal growth, etc.

 Reflect and apply.